What are your responsibilities as a customer of Silicon Practice?

 We are a data processor, which means we are processing personal data on your behalf when you are using our services.
-The GDPR prohibits us from conducting any processing activities that you have not authorised us to do.
+General Data Protection Regulation (GDPR), which came into force on May 25, 2018, prohibits us from conducting any processing activities that you have not authorised us to do.
 As a data processor we will not process any data you provide unless we have received an appropriate instruction from you.

-We are committed to ensuring compliance with the GDPR.
-The GDPR requires that data controllers use data processors that carry out processing in a manner that complies with the GDPR.
+We are committed to ensuring compliance with GDPR.
+GDPR requires that data controllers use data processors that carry out processing in a manner that complies with regulations.

 We employ a dedicated Compliance Officer.
 Under the direction of the Compliance Officer, our team are responsible for ensuring compliance with security and data protection standards, regulations and legislation.

 Any data that you and your users put into our systems will only be processed in accordance with your instructions.